Contact Us for a Free Consultation 703-352-9044

 Because points against a person's license can cause insurance rates to increase, it is best to contact a Fairfax Traffic Violations Lawyer to get this ticket reduced or dismissed.
 You could potentially pay a smaller fine while getting the charges reduced to a non-moving violation, such as Defective Equipment or Sleeping on a Shoulder.
 This will protect the driving record and avoid costly points for insurance purposes.
 Some counties allow a charge to be deferred several months for dismissal with completion of a driver improvement course as part of a plea agreement.

-Fairfax County, and some other local jurisdictions, have a county code violation that does not go on the driving record and carries no points.
+Fairfax County, and some other local jurisdictions, have a county code violation called Failure to Pay Full Time and Attention that does not go on the driving record.
+It carries no points.
 If the Holding Phone charge is reduced to this code, there is no conviction reported to the DMV.
 The insurance rates of the driver also will not increase.

 The law does not apply to you if you are legally parked or stopped on the road.
 It does not apply to emergency responders while in the performance of their duties.
 It also is not applicable when you are using the phone to report an emergency.
 If you were legally stopped at a light or on the shoulder of the road, the state may not be able to prove you were driving.